kayos156/sanstale/README.md

-#Sanstale
+# SansTale

-undertale fangame written in love2d.
+An Undertale Fangame written in Love2D.

-I'm not sure if I should continue this because I lost motivation, so I won't be writing any documentation soon.
+I'm going to try my best to continue this.

-Feel free to fork this or whatever
+(Feel free to fork this)